 Don’t: Start designing a cover before understanding your podcast’s visual identity

 Before designing your cover art, it’s important to do a little soul-searching to figure out what your podcast is all about.
-Your cover art should be visually pleasing, but it should also accurately represent your podcast’s overall message.
+Your cover art should be visually pleasing, but it should also accurately represent your podcast’s overall message and brand.
 Answer these questions to get a better understanding of how to approach the design:

-Then, form your elevator pitch.
-Try defining your podcast in 1–2 sentences in order to really hone in on your idea.
+- Then form your elevator pitch.
+Try defining your podcast in one or two sentences in order to really hone in on your idea.

 Don’t: Stretch photos that are too small

-Whether you decide to go with photography or illustration, make sure you’re using a high resolution image.
-A standard size used across the web is 1080x1080 pixels (1:1 ratio).
+Whether you decide to go with photography or illustrations, make sure you’re using high-resolution images.
+So, what size is cover art for a podcast?
+For the best visual quality, aim for dimensions between 1400x1400 to 3000x3000 pixels, keeping a ratio of 1:1.
 This will ensure your art looks crisp across all podcast listening platforms.

 Don’t: Use too much text and/or different colors and fonts